 The port bracket for the second serial port, which is replaced in the ATX port configuration by the VGA port for the onboard video display, plugs onto the COM2 connector on the motherboard.
-Mount the port bracket in an expansion slot opening between the PCI1 slot and the AMR slot and plug the ribbon cable connector attached to the bracket onto the connector on the motherboard.
+Mount the port bracket in an expansion slot opening below the lowest PCI slot and plug the ribbon cable connector attached to the bracket onto the connector on the motherboard.
 The cable will only plug on one way so you can't get it wrong.